glenpark00/AudioPuff/README.md

   }
 ```

-It makes use of the scroll
+It makes use of the HTML scrollLeft property to scroll the container on button press, as well as have a little "peek-out" animation on button hover.

 ## Full User Experience